 “How did you guys die?”

 “Had a heart attack I think,” Tom answered.
 “Hit me right in my chest.
-I saw the ghost pirate ship coming up the creek and I was so scared I had a heart attack.
+I saw the ghost pirate ship floating up the creek and I got so scared I had a heart attack.
 The next thing I know I fell off my boat and I’m sinking beneath the water.”

 “So did you die of a heart attack or did you drown?”
 James asked.